-Point estimates in Panel A of Table 8 suggest that forward guidance and LSAP factors have larger effects on the mortgage rate as compared to federal funds rate.
+Point estimates in Panel A of Table 7 suggest that forward guidance and LSAP factors have larger effects on the mortgage rate as compared to federal funds rate.
 A 1 percentage point increase in the current federal funds rate target leads to 19 basis points decrease in the rate gap.
 A 1 percentage point increase in the expected federal funds rate one year ahead leads to 85 basis points decrease in the rate gap.
 Finally, a \$215 billion surprise LSAP announcement leads to 2.66 basis points increase in the rate gap.
 15

-Point estimates in Panel B of of Table 8 imply that a 1 percentage point monetary policy shock increases the rate gap by 56 basis points.
+Point estimates in Panel B of of Table 7 imply that a 1 percentage point monetary policy shock increases the rate gap by 56 basis points.
 Overall, estimates for both instruments are consistent with those from Eichenbaum, Rebelo, and Wong (2022) and Gertler and Karadi (2015).

-Table 9 displays the results from estimating equation (3) separately using OLS and IV approaches with two different instruments described above.
+Table 8 displays the results from estimating equation (3) separately using OLS and IV approaches with two different instruments described above.
 All these specifications include age controls and a full set of origination-year-quarter-by-ZIP-code fixed effects.
 Standard errors are double clustered by 3-digit ZIP-code and origination year-quarter.
-We start by outlining results for the model without underwriting characteristics in columns
+We start by outlining results for the model without underwriting characteristics in columns (1), (3), and (5).
+Both instrumental variable specifications yield similar results in absolute magnitude and confirm that OLS estimates for coefficients of gap and interaction of gap with credit score have downward bias.
+The estimate of sensitivity to rate gap changes from 0.21 to 0.39 when using instrumental variable approach.
+In columns (2), (4), and (6) we add underwriting characteristics.
+The addition of these controls slightly decreases IV estimates for the gap sensitivity from 0.39 to 0.37 for the first instrument, and from 0.39 to 0.36 for the second one.
+However, these estimates remain highly significant and around 1.5 higher than OLS counterpart in absolute magnitude.

-$^{^{14}}$ The goal was to leave interpretation of the third factor as a purchase (LSAP) rather than sale of assets.
-15 Coefficients in Panel A of Table 8 are in basis points per standard deviation change in the policy instrument.
+$^{^{15}}$ Coefficients in Panel A of Table 7 are in basis points per standard deviation change in the policy instrument.
 The standard deviation of the fed funds rate factor is 8.39 basis points, of forward guidance is 5.68 basis points, and that of LSAP around \$215 billion (which corresponds to a roughly 15 basis point decline in the 10-year Treasury yield).
 See Swanson (2021) for details.
 Therefore, to compute effects of a 1 percentage point change in the current federal funds rate target, one needs to multiply coefficient by 100bp/8.39bp ≈11.92.
 To compute effects of a 1 percentage point change in the expected federal funds rate one year ahead, one needs to multiply coefficient by 100bp/5.68bp ≈17.61.